diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 #### Spark Web UI
 The first stop for learning about the behavior and performance of a Spark application is Spark’s built-in web UI.
 This is available on `the machine where the driver is running at port 4040 by default`.
 One caveat is that in the case of the YARN cluster mode, where the application driver runs inside the cluster, you should access the UI through the YARN ResourceManager, which proxies requests directly to the driver.

-* Jobs: Progress and metrics of stages, tasks, and more
+* Jobs: Progress and metrics of stages, tasks, and more(PS: all about various time figures)
 A good first step is to look through the stages that make up a job and see whether some are particularly slow or vary significantly in response time across multiple runs of the same job.
 In data-parallel systems such as Spark, a common source of performance issues is skew, which occurs when a small number of tasks take a very large amount of time compared to others.
 The stage page can help you identify skew by looking at the distribution of different metrics over all tasks.
 In addition to looking at task skew, it can be helpful to identify how much time tasks are spending in each of the phases of the task lifecycle: reading, computing, and writing.
 * Storage: Information for RDDs that are persisted
 In some cases, if many RDDs are cached, older ones will fall out of memory to make space for newer ones.
 This page will tell you exactly what fraction of each RDD is cached and the quantity of data cached in various storage media (disk, memory, etc.) It can be helpful to scan this page and understand whether important datasets are fitting into memory or not.
 * Executors: A list of executors present in the application
-One valuable use of this page is to confirm that your application has the amount of resources you were expecting.
-A good first step when debugging issues is to scan this page, since a misconfiguration resulting in fewer executors than expected can, for obvious reasons, affect performance.
-It can also be useful to look for executors with anomalous behaviors, such as a very large ratio of failed to successful tasks.
-An executor with a high failure rate could indicate a misconfiguration or failure on the physical host in question.
-Simply removing that host from the cluster can improve performance.
+One valuable use of this page is `to confirm that your application has the amount of resources you were expecting`. `A good first step when debugging issues is to scan this page, since a misconfiguration resulting in fewer executors than expected can, for obvious reasons, affect performance`.
+It can also be useful to look for executors with anomalous behaviors, such as a very large ratio of failed to successful tasks. `An executor with a high failure rate could indicate a misconfiguration or failure on the physical host in question.
+Simply removing that host from the cluster can improve performance`.
 Another feature in the executors page is the ability to collect a stack trace from executors using the `Thread Dump` button
 * Environment: Debugging Spark’s configuration
 This page enumerates the set of active properties in the environment of your Spark application.
 This page will also enumerate JARs and files you’ve added to your application, which can be useful when you’re tracking down issues such as missing dependencies.